Genoa: Promenades

 Corso Italia runs for 2.5 km in the quartiere of Albaro, linking two neighbourhoods of Foce and Boccadasse.
 The promenade, which was built in 1908, overlooks the sea, towards the promontory of Portofino.
 The main landmarks are the small lighthouse of Punta Vagno, the San Giuliano Abbey, and the Lido of Albaro.

 Passeggiata Anita Garibaldi, promenade overlooking the sea and 2 km long, Nervi.

 Promenade of the upper ring road, so-called "Circonvallazione a Monte" that includes: Corso Firenze, Corso Paganini, Corso Magenta, Via Solferino, Corso Armellini.

 Walks can be made from the centre of Genoa following one of the many ancient paths between tall palaces and the "Creuze" to reach the higher areas of the city where there are magnificent places like Belvedere Castelletto, the "Righi's district", the "Santuario di Nostra Signora di Loreto", the "Santuario della Madonnetta", the "Santuario di San Francesco da Paola".

 Monte Fasce gives a complete view of the city.

 To reach the hinterland of the Province of Genoa one can use the Genoa – Casella Old Railway, 25 km of railway between the Genoese mountains.

+Economy

+The Genoa metropolitan area had a GDP amounting to $30.1 billion in 2011, or $33,003 per capita.